 - 1. Support the development, implementation, and dissemination of new tools or services that facilitate access, management, preservation, sharing, and use of museum collections. - 2.
-Support the development and implementation of training and professional development programs, tools, or resources that impact the ability of museum staff and/or volunteers in multiple institutions to improve the stewardship of collections. - 3.
-Support research focusing on any broadly relevant aspect of the management, conservation, and preservation of collections. - 4.
+Support research focusing on any broadly relevant aspect of the management, conservation, and preservation of collections. - 3.
 Support forums that convene experts and stakeholders, including those from adjacent fields as appropriate, to explore current and emerging issues and inform the field.

 Under the Collections Stewardship and Access goal, projects can develop tools that help museums facilitate access, management, preservation, sharing, and use of museum collections.
-They can focus on professional development for museum staff and volunteers to improve collections stewardship.
 Projects can undertake research on management, conservation, and preservation issues.
-And, like for the other two goals, projects can bring together experts to explore issues and inform the field.
+And like for the other two goals, projects can bring together experts to explore issues and inform the field of collections topics.